ReaganJakeOngaya/variables-functions/Readme.md

 ## Variables
 - Are the Fundamentals for storing and managing data in JS.
-- They are essentially named containers taht store values, allowing refferencing and manipulation while working on your code.
+- They are essentially named containers that store values, allowing referrencing and manipulation while working on your code.

 ## Naming conventions and rules
 1. Cannot start with a number